NespressoPopCafe_selfie_world trade 2024

 –Stephen Kill, Marketing Director, Nespresso USA

-When Nespresso transformed an elevator at New York’s One World Trade Center into the stylish, two-person Vertuo Pop Café last month, the footprint may have been small, but the feat was not.
-It was the same scenario in Santa Monica last summer, when the brand turned a gondola on the Pacific Ferris wheel into a mini coffee shop.
+When Nespresso transformed an elevator at New York’s One World Trade Center into the stylish, two-person Vertuo Pop Café in March, the footprint may have been small, but the feat was not.
+It was the same scenario in Santa Monica in the summer of 2023, when the brand turned a gondola on the Pacific Ferris wheel into a mini coffee shop.
 Indeed, creating a micro-experience is harder than it looks, from scouting out suitable locations to the logistical challenges of having limited space.
 So we tapped Stephen Kill, marketing director at Nespresso USA, for tips and insights on creating mini activations that pack a big punch.
 (Agencies–New York activation: nmbl; Invisible North)

 hilton-on-the-green-2022-pop-up-room_teaserMore Tips on Building a Micro-experience: